PEAK-Legacy/EccoChemistry/README.txt

 * Mapping classes MUST NOT be defined until *after* the appropriate file is loaded in Ecco; i.e., your script must set up the Ecco connection **before** defining its classes!
-(You may wish to put your classes in a separate module, and delay its import until you .)
+(You may wish to put your classes in a separate module, and delay its import until then.)

 * Parent/child traversal isn't supported (yet)